lcpz/lain/fs.md

 This means you can set the widget for a certain partition, but you can look up at others too.

 Finally, `settings` can modify `notification_preset` table too.
 This table will be the preset for the naughty notifications.
 Check [here](http://awesome.naquadah.org/doc/api/modules/naughty.html#notify) for the list of variables it can contain.
+Default definition:

+    notification_preset = { fg = beautiful.fg_normal }

 ### output table